citrix/terraform-provider-citrixadc/README.md

 ## Navigating the repository

-1. citrixadc folder -
-2. examples folder -
+1. citrixadc folder - Contains all the ADC resources library that we support through Terraform.
+These resource libraries will internally call NITRO APIS to configure target ADC.
+2. examples folder - Contain the examples for users to use various ADC resources e.g [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/blob/master/examples/simple_lb/) folder contains the resources.tf that illustrates how citrixadc_lbvserver resource can be used to create a Load Balancing vserver on target ADC.
+Similarly , different folders contains examples on defining different resources.
+Users are expected to review these examples and define their desired ADC configurations.
 3. docs folder - https://github.com/citrix/terraform-provider-citrixadc/tree/master/docs/resources  - contains the documentation of all resources confgirations supported through Terraform.
-4.
+Refer this to understand the different arguments, values that a particular resource takes.

 ## Installation